About

 We pick up the phone.

 A homeowner with a question about a leaning fence shouldn’t have to file a ticket and wait.
-We answer the call, listen to the concern, take appropriate action, and follow up.
+We answer the call or reply to the email, taking appropriate action in a timely manner.
 That’s our protocol.
 Calls and emails are answered the same business day, and usually within hours.

 We know your community.

-Which vendors are the right fit, which board decisions came out of a particular dispute, which homeowners made an effort to fix a compliance issue, and the special traits that make each community unique.
+Which vendors are the right fit, what was behind each Board decision, which homeowners made an effort to fix a compliance issue, and the special traits that make each community unique.

 We tell you what’s happening.

-A board can only govern what it sees.
-Financial trends, homeowner patterns, vendor performance, issues needing attention — we capture it all in the packet, walk through what matters at the meeting, and surface what the board needs to weigh in on.
+A Board can only govern what it sees.
+Financial trends, homeowner patterns, vendor performance, issues needing attention — we capture it all in the Board packet, walk through what matters at the meeting, and surface what the Board needs to weigh in on, providing input as needed.

 We stay.

-Some of our communities have been with us for over two decades, through three California governors and multiple board cycles.
+Most of our communities have been with us for over two decades, through three California governors and multiple Board cycles.
 We have one consistent manager per community who owns the relationship for many, many years.

 We don’t rush a hard call.

-Special assessments, vendor terminations, enforcement actions: these are the decisions a board lives with for years.
-We take time to lay out the trade-offs so the board can make the right call for their community.
+Special assessments, vendor terminations, enforcement actions: these are the decisions a Board lives with for years.
+We take time to lay out the details and specifics behind the decisions being considered, explaining the trade-offs so the Board can make the right call for their community.

 We deliver hard answers with care.